NeverFuuN/neverfuun.github.io/README.md

 ### 2.3.
 Location and Maps

 - The App **does not request location permissions** (`ACCESS_FINE_LOCATION` / `ACCESS_COARSE_LOCATION`) and **does not track your GPS location**.
 - The map displays coordinates of gas stations provided by the remote API.
-For some stations, the App may use Android’s built‑in reverse geocoding to derive a street address from the station’s coordinates, not from your location.
+For some stations, the App may use Android’s built-in reverse geocoding to derive a street address from the station’s coordinates, not from your location.

 ### 2.4.
 Analytics